OpenAstronomy/openastronomy.github.io/gsoc/suborg_guidelines.md

 normally they are real core-contributors, they need to be familiar with the idea and have some idea on how that could be implemented.

-The mentors also need to have time for this!!! a lot of time!!
+The mentors also need to have time for the project.
 We expect around 10 hours per week (not only to mentoring, but to the organisation in itself).
-That time varies (a lot!) depending from project to project.
+That time varies depending from project to project.
 But a minimum they should have a hour per week to discuss with the student their progress.
 This can be done as a 10 minutes per day, or as 1 hour video-call.
 Additionally, they will need to review the student code, discuss with other core-members to tell how the project